 What is project value?

 Whenever project professionals evaluate a project, they consider its perceived value, not benefits, against the price.
-But as you can imagine, pinning down a definition for value is difficult due to its contextual nature.
+Because the concept of value can vary with context, pinning down a definition for value is difficult.

-The Project Management Institute defines project value as ‘the value a project creates for its stakeholders… [that can] be represented by a single or any combination of efficiency, technical effectiveness and the satisfaction of a project’s stakeholder with emphasis on clients and shareholders’.
-However, this definition may be slightly outdated and still clutches strongly onto the conception of project value being strictly functional.
+The Project Management Institute defines project value as ‘the value a project creates for its stakeholders… [that can] be represented by a single or any combination of efficiency, technical effectiveness, and the satisfaction of a project’s stakeholder’.
+However, that definition clutches strongly onto the conception of project value being strictly functional.

-In a time when environmental and social awareness is growing, value can no longer be bound to purely functional measurements.
-Almquist and others in the Harvard Business Review have expanded this concept of value to create a graph of 30 elements of value that are broken down into tiers of social, life-changing, emotional and functional value.
+In a time when environmental and social awareness is growing, we can no longer perceive value through purely functional measurements.
+Almquist and others in the Harvard Business Review have expanded the concept of value into this graph of 30 elements.
+They break value into tiers of social, life-changing, emotional, and functional value.

-From this graph, we can see that value comes in many tangible and intangible forms and can only truly be defined in the specific context of an organisation.
+From this graph, we can see that value comes in many tangible and intangible forms.
+Therefore, what value means to your organisation will depend on the specific context of your organisation.

-For example, if an organisation is in desperate need to recover its image after a chain of negative scandals, it will find much more value in the life-changing value elements rather than the purely functional elements.
-With the strategic objective of improving their image in place, the understanding and measurement of value expand beyond the boundaries of the company itself and its direct affiliates to consider the impacts of their actions on broader stakeholders.
+For example, if an organisation needs to recover its image, it will find more value in the life-changing value elements rather than the functional elements.
+If an organisation has the strategic objective of improving their image, they shouldn’t limit their measurement of value to the organisation itself.
+These considerations add nuance to the definition of value to this organisation.

 The Five Capitals Model also gives us an expanded understanding of value.
-In this model, all activities are not only evaluated based on their financial capital gains but also their human, natural, social and manufactured gains.
-Projects thus are measured, evaluated and selected based on a more holistic set of measurements of value.
+In this model, project managers evaluate activities based on their financial, human, natural, social, and manufactured gains.
+Projects are measured, evaluated, and selected based on a more holistic set of measurements of value.

-Project value is the underlying ‘why’ that drives every project activity, while project management is how you achieve said value.
+Project value is the underlying ‘why’ that drives every project activity, while project management is ‘how’ you achieve that value.

-Hopefully, you can begin piecing together why the distinction between the two is important and how this can impact PMOs and organisations.
+Hopefully, you can begin piecing together why this distinction is so essential, and how this can impact PMOs and organisations.

-We go into more detail about this problem and how to avoid them in our post here:
+We go into more detail about this problem and how to avoid them in our post about practices to avoid in benefits management.

-Benefits realization and value management are not just some hyped buzzwords in the project management world.
-In fact, they are markers for a fundamental shift in project management approaches, specifically in how project success is defined.
+Benefits realisation and value management are not just some hyped buzzwords in the project management world.
+In fact, these concepts are markers for the fundamental shift occurring in project management approaches, specifically in how project managers define project success.

 Kerzner describes this shift in project success definitions perfectly: